-- 1) Feeding times in Hubs for Returned Dogs are at 08:00 and 20:00 hours, with snacks 12:00 and 16:00 hours. - 2) Notations must be made on the Returned Dog Form for any dog that is not eating appropriately. - 3) All Returned Dogs must be visually inspected at least every two hours, or more frequently in inclement weather conditions, i.e., blowing snow and storms. - 4) Dog boxes will be provided for dogs residing outdoors in adverse weather conditions

-- 5) All jackets/coats must be removed and labeled from dogs before air travel. - 6) Do not double box dogs for air travel. - 7) Pilots need to informed verbally of the need to maintain temperatures at zero degrees F in cargo areas holding Returned Dogs.
+- Feeding times in Hubs for Returned Dogs are at 08:00 and 20:00 hours, with snacks 12:00 and 16:00 hours. - 2) Notations must be made on the Returned Dog Form for any dog that is not eating appropriately. - 3) All Returned Dogs must be visually inspected at least every two hours, or more frequently in inclement weather conditions, i.e., blowing snow and storms. - 4) Dog boxes will be provided for dogs residing outdoors in adverse weather conditions - 5) Specific commercial air carriers may require that tracker units be removed and/or turned "off" prior to loading a Returned Dog onto their airplane(s).
+Please follow the direction of the Returned Dog Coordinator in regard to specific commercial flights. - 5) All jackets/coats must be removed and labeled from dogs before air travel. - 6) Do not double box dogs for air travel. - 7) Pilots need to informed verbally of the need to maintain temperatures at zero degrees F in cargo areas holding Returned Dogs.